sanakhuram/portfolio-2/README.md

 This portfolio showcases my projects, skills, and personal design style.
 It is designed to be **focused, professional, and easy to navigate**, highlighting the work and experiences that best reflect my abilities.

 ---
+## 🎨 My Color Philosophy

+Colors tell stories.
+They evoke feelings, memories, and moods.
+In this portfolio, every hue has a purpose:

+- **Earthy Green:** Growth, grounding, and connection with nature.
+- **Sky Blue:** Openness, clarity, and endless curiosity.
+- **Purple:** Creativity, introspection, and the mysterious depth of ideas.
+- **Feminist Pink:** Passion, empowerment, and warmth.
+- **Gray:** Balance, neutrality, and quiet reflection.
+- **Charcoal:** Strength, depth, and subtle seriousness.
+- **Hints of Memory & Emptiness:** Soft accents that evoke nostalgia and thoughtfulness.

+I believe in **color-graphy**—using colors as a narrative tool, not just decoration.
+This portfolio is my story, told through code, design, and a palette that feels *me*.

+---

 ## **Tech Stack**